creek-service/creek-system-test/README.md

 The most common causes this are:

 1. The AttachMe plugin is not running.
 Once the plugin is installed you will need to create a new "run configuration" in IntelliJ that leverages the plugin and run it.
-See the [blog post][4] for details.
+See the [blog post][attachme-blog] for details.
 2. The port the AttachMe plugin is listening does not match the one the service is calling out on.
 The default port used by the AttachMe plugin is `7857`.
 The same default is used by Creek.
 However, if you need to change the plugin's default for any reason, you'll need to also tell the Creek system tests.